Substring Text Without Breaking Words in C# - Step-by-Step Guide

 }

-• text: The text from which you want to extract the substring.
+text: The input string from which you want to extract the substring.

-• length: The desired length of the substring.
+length: The desired length of the substring.
+Note that the actual length may be shorter to avoid breaking words.

 Post a Comment